eflautt/ga-data-science/projects/readme.md

-> Instructor Note: We've also provided you with a [visual timeline for project due dates](../resources/instructor-resources/DS-project-due-dates.pdf).
+> We've also provided you with a [visual timeline for project due dates](../resources/instructor-resources/DS-project-due-dates.pdf).

 ---